Millionaire Hot Seat: History

 Rumours about a new shortened version of Millionaire first began circulating in February 2009 and were confirmed when the Nine Network produced a pilot version of the format titled Millionaire: Russian Roulette in March 2009.
 The official title was announced as Millionaire Hot Seat, but this was later shortened to simply Hot Seat.
 The new format was originally promoted as a short-run series, with advertisements featuring McGuire exclaiming "20 nights!
 20 million dollars!"
-It was announced on 7 April 2009 that Hot Seat would begin airing on 20 April 2009 in the 5:00 pm–6:00 pm weeknight timeslot and would compete against the high-rating game show, Deal or No Deal, on the Seven Network.
+Nine announced on 7 April 2009 that Hot Seat would begin airing on 20 April 2009 in the 5:00 pm–6:00 pm weeknight timeslot and would compete against the high-rating game show, Deal or No Deal, on the Seven Network.
 As expected, the show's format was shortened to 30 minutes and given an overhaul of the rules and gameplay, in a system based on the Italian version of the show.

 Previously, a half-hour edition of the original version aired for a two-week period in June 2004, aimed at attempting to arrest declining ratings leading into its most-watched news service.

 The Nine Network commissioned a second series of the show, to begin airing the week after the original 20-episode order had finished airing on 15 May 2009.
 The second series began airing on 18 May 2009.

 A special prime time edition of Hot Seat aired at 8:00 pm on Monday, 8 June 2009, featuring a contestant, Barry Soraghan, playing for the format's first million-dollar question.
 Ultimately, Soraghan answered the question incorrectly, and won only $1,000.
 At the completion of the taped episode, Soraghan was visited live on air at his Blackburn home by McGuire, who then awarded him a two-week holiday for him and his family, as well as $5,000 in spending money.
 The episode achieved a ratings figure of 1,224,000 viewers nationally, and was the eleventh-highest rating program for the night, which was a vast improvement from the 812,000 viewers that Hot Seat managed in its regular timeslot on the same night.

 Hot Seat was originally filmed in the Studio 9 at the GTV9 Richmond premises; however, from February 2011 until its final episode, it was filmed at GTV9's new home at Docklands Studios Melbourne.
 The show's 500th episode went to air on 3 August 2011; that day's contestant winning $100,000.